sebastienblanc/aerogear-android-todo/README.md

 of this project should successfully build everything, run the tests, and generate you a shiny new APK all set to install on your phone.

+NOTE: if you are using the latest SDK (4.2-17) you will need to do 2 additionals things :

+* Change the platform version to ```17``` in the maven-android-sdk-deployer plugin section https://github.com/aerogear/aerogear-android-todo/blob/master/pom.xml#L122

+* Apply the workaround due to bug in the latest maven-android-sdk-deployer : https://github.com/aerogear/aerogear-android#if-your-build-fails-with-could-not-find-tool-aapt